agashe/SigmaPHP-DB/docs/ORM.md

 Also the default primary key is `id` , to change any of these default parameters , all what you need is to override the corresponding properties , as following :

+Finally , in order to support using UUIDv4 as primary keys in the Model , we should set the `$uuid` variable to true in the Model , and of course make sure that the primary key field has a proper type , in the migration file either by defining custom `CHAR` or `BINARY` field , or using the custom data type: `uuid`

 ```
 <?php